tony-waters/tony-waters.github.io/_posts/2026-04-07-rest1-modelling-aggregates-in-spring-boot-jpa-2.md

 ---
-title: Spring REST 1 - Modelling Aggregates using JPA v2
+title: Spring REST 1 - Modelling Aggregates using JPA Entities
 layout: post
 header-img: "img/spring5.jpg"
 ---

-Most Spring Boot applications start with CRUD:
+It may be tempting to start building a Spring Boot application around CRUD functionality:

 - Controllers call services
 - Services call repositories
 - Entities expose getters and setters

 This works — until the domain becomes non-trivial.
 At that point:

 - business rules are duplicated across services
 - invariants are inconsistently enforced
 - the model reflects the database, not the domain

-This article shows how to move from CRUD-style design to **aggregate-based modelling**, using concepts from **Domain-Driven Design (DDD)** in a pragmatic way.
+This article shows how to move from CRUD-style design to **aggregate-based modelling**.

+I will use a [demo Spring REST system I have created]() as an example.
+It represents a **first iteration** of a Spring REST service for Customer help-desk Tickets.

+Here I concentrate on the [application Domain]() as this is where the aggregate logic is mostly located.

 ---